 - If you are eligible to self-petition, you must also submit evidence to establish a qualifying family relationship with the deceased veteran and evidence of reinstatement or INA section 204(l) relief of your Form I-130;

 - Complete a separate Form I-134, Affidavit of Support, with supporting documents for each family member (including yourself, if you are a self-petitioner).
 You may submit Form-134 affidavits from multiple sponsors to show there is sufficient income or financial resources to support each family member.

-- If you are filing your Form I-131 with a request for humanitarian reinstatement, you only need to include Form I-864.
+- Note: If you are filing your Form I-131 with a request for humanitarian reinstatement, you only need to include Form I-864.
 You do not need to complete Form I-134;

 - If you are concurrently filing a request for humanitarian reinstatement with your Form I-131, or a request for humanitarian reinstatement because we denied a previous request, you must include a request by the principal beneficiary of the Form I-130 petition and include all supporting documents as described above; and